Reconstructing the Geometry of Random Geometric Graphs: Next pivot for the net

-The main statement we will prove in this section is the following. \begin{prop} Condition on $\Enc$.
-Running Algorithm \ref{alg:net-check} will result in one of the following two cases: \begin{itemize} \item If it returns a pair $(\inx, (V_0, i_0))$, then
+The main statement we will prove in this section is the following. \begin{proposition} Condition on $\Enc$.
+Running Algorithm~\nc~ will result in one of the following two cases: \begin{itemize} \item If it returns a pair $(\inx, (V_0, i_0))$, then